 Harris has been suspended from Billy Donovan's team for more than a month now, and Beard reports that he and Donovan had a discussion over the weekend that "came to a parting of the ways."

 Harris leaving would be a reflection of Florida's failure to keep him in line, certainly, but feels far more like a talented player not taking advantage of the opportunity given to him upon transferring.
 Harris left a South Carolina program that can be charitably described as lowly (the Gamecocks have made no NCAA Tournament appearances since 2004) after the 2012 season, and transferred to a Florida program that is regarded as one of the finest in the country for players, primarily because of Donovan's ability to help his players develop their game and their lives.

-And Harris has done a poor job, by all accounts, of taking responsibility for his actions while at Florida, having been arrested this spring, suspended from the program along with Dorian Finney-Smith earlier in the year, and spent the last several weeks in purgatory, with Donovan publicly lamenting his lack of accountability for his actions.
+And Harris has done a poor job, by all accounts, of taking responsibility for his actions while at Florida, having been arrested this spring and suspended from the program along with Dorian Finney-Smith earlier in the year, and having spent the last several weeks in purgatory, with Donovan publicly lamenting his lack of accountability for his actions.

 Donovan denied Beard's report to reporters on Monday, but Harris departing from Florida is more likely a matter of when than if.
 And it's a sad thing: Former Florida manager Ryan King noting a friend's dead-on assessment of the situation nails it for me.

 .@EH_Gator13 Nailed it.
 If u can't get your life & basketball career together under Coach Donovan, you're in trouble.
 Ultimate players coach— Ryan King (@RKingGator) December 9, 2013

 If Harris is truly gone, I would expect Florida to announce it sooner rather than later — pairing it with news of Walker's enrollment would be a smart decision.